Carlos Alcaraz beats Jiri Lehecka to reach the US Open semifinals, Jessica Pegula also wins

 What else happened at the US Open on Tuesday?

-Venus Williams and Leylah Fernandez faced the top-seeded pair of Townsend and Katerina Siniakova in the women's doubles quarterfinals.
-Sabalenka's match is set for Tuesday night, followed by Fritz against Djokovic.
+Venus Williams and Leylah Fernandez are set to face the top-seeded pair of Townsend and Katerina Siniakova in the women's doubles quarterfinals.
+Fritz against Djokovic is the nightcap.

 Who is on Wednesday's schedule at the US Open?